jefeish/github-regulator/README.md

 A GitHub App to **automatically apply policies** such as `Branch Protection`, `Team-Repo Assignment`, etc.

+## Policy Definition

+**Wikipedia:**
+*"...A policy is a statement of intent and is implemented as a procedure or protocol."*

+With that in mind, we are trying to manage the state/configuration of a system (**`GitHub`**), based on certain conditions/rules (**`Policies`**).

+---

 ### Policy App Concept

 ![overview](./docs/images/Rules-Concept-2.png)

+#### TL;DR

+- GitHub Events are send to the Policy App
+- The Event-Context gets translated to Rules-Engine Facts
+- The Rules-Engine applies Policies, evaluating all conditions against the Facts
+- If all Policy conditions "pass", the Event-Context is send to the Handler
+- The Handler can use the full context data to apply the required Policy

 ---